naschidaniel/PythonCodeSnippet/README.md

 # Description

-A small Python code snippet which contains a module for argparse and logging.
+A small example program for a Python script that runs in a Docker container.
+The program contains an argparse and logging module.

+# Quick start
+The project needs `python`, `invoke`, `docker` and `docker-compose`.
+For details and information on the versions of the dependencies, see the [Contributing Guide](./CONTRIBUTING.md).

 # Get help from the main program

 ```
-python main.py -h
+python ./task.py local.python "main.py -h"
 ```

 # Example

 ```
-python main.py --name Rudi --settings en
+python ./task.py local.python "main.py --name Rudi --settings en"
 ```
 Expected result: Hello my name is Rudi!

 # Settings
 ## Program settings